Haunted (Taylor Swift song): Background and release

 Taylor Swift began development on her third studio album, Speak Now (2010), two years prior to its release.
 She conceived the album as a collection of songs about the things she had wanted to but was unable to do with the people she had met in real life.
 Speak Now was solely written by Swift, who co-produced it with Nathan Chapman.
 Swift was inspired to write "Haunted" after waking up of a disturbing realization of someone she was in love with drifting away.
 Because of that, she envisioned the music to "reflect the intensity of the emotion of the song is about", and brought Paul Buckmaster to arrange strings for it.
 Both of them recorded the strings at Capitol Studios in Los Angeles.

 "Haunted" was included as the twelfth track on Speak Now, which was released on October 25, 2010, by Big Machine Records.
 An acoustic version of the song was also released as part of a Target-exclusive deluxe edition of the album.
 The track debuted and peaked at number 61 on the Canadian Hot 100 and number 63 on the US Billboard Hot 100.
 It also reached number eight on the US Country Digital Song Sales and spent five weeks on the chart.
 In August 2011, the song was used in an episode of the American television series, True Blood.
 In November, all of Speak Nows deluxe tracks became available for iTunes-exclusive download; Big Machine Records released the acoustic version of "Haunted" onto the platform on November 8.
 It re-entered the Billboard Hot 100 at number 98 on the issue of November 26, 2011.

 Over the years, "Haunted" received certifications in some countries.
-The song was first certified gold by the Recording Industry Association of America (RIAA) on December 27, 2017, after reaching 500,000 units in the US.
-In November 2023, the acoustic version received a gold certification from the Australian Recording Industry Association (ARIA) for selling over 35,000 units in Australia; the original also received the certification in January 2024.
+The song was first certified gold by the Recording Industry Association of America on December 27, 2017, after reaching 500,000 units in the US.
+In November 2023, the acoustic version received a gold certification from the Australian Recording Industry Association for selling over 35,000 units in Australia; the original also received the certification in January 2024.